eclipse/cft/org.eclipse.cft.server.tests/Readme.txt

 The plain text properties file should contain:

 url: [target Cloud URL]
+selfsigned: [true/false. true if target Cloud uses self signed certificate. false or omit if not needed]
 username: [your username]
 password: [your password]
 org: [Cloud organisation]
 space: [Cloud space]

 The full path location of the file should then be specified by the VM argument: